pdinklag/MinecraftStats/README.md

 ## Changelog

+### 3.31

+This update uses a newer API of SkinsRestorer and fixes more MOTD issues.

+* Updated the [SkinsRestorer](https://skinsrestorer.net/) API &ndash; version 15.0.0 or later is now required.
+Because of breaking changes in their API, older versions of SkinsRestorer are no longer supported.
+* Fixed winners of finished events not displayed correctly.
+* Fixed newlines being incorrectly replaced in the MOTD, causing the summary to become unparseable.

 ### 3.3.0

 This update adds automatic detection of squremap's webserver and fixes bugs in both the plugin and CLI.